celest-dev/website/docs/functions/exceptions.md

 sidebar_position: 7
 ---

-# Create Custom Exceptions
+# Defining custom exceptions

-You can create custom exception types in your backend to control how functions behave when there are errors.
-This enables you to have clear exceptions thrown in your Flutter app that you can react to.
+You can create custom exception types in your backend to throw specific errors and react to them accordingly in your Flutter app.

+## Using custom exceptions

 Below is an example of how to define a custom exception.
-You can create exceptions in any folder inside your `celest` folder.
+You can create exceptions in any Dart file inside your `celest` folder.
 For this example, the exception type is defined in `<flutter_app>/celest/functions/my_exception.dart`.

 ```dart
 class MyException implements Exception {